Distributional Principal Autoencoders: Discussion

-In addition, the latent subspace identified by DPA is generally different from that by existing methods like PCA and AE.
-The numerical results for climate and single cell data in Section~\ref{subsec:embedding} show how DPA improves the embeddings of PCA and AE in some metrics.
+In addition, the latent subspace identified by DPA is generally different from that of existing methods such as PCA and AE.
+The numerical results for climate and single-cell data in Section~\ref{subsec:embedding} show how DPA improves the embeddings of PCA and AE on some metrics.
 For example, the DPA embeddings exhibit better separation between different temporal patterns or cell types.
-As another example, consider bivariate isotropic data where one component follows a uniform distribution and the other one follows a t-distribution.
-PCA, in this case, would pick an arbitrary direction as its first principal subspace, whereas DPA with a linear encoder would favour the light-tailed component over the heavy-tailed one.
-Such distinction leads to potential new identification results of the latent variables, which is relevant to the emerging field of causal representation learning \citep{khemakhem2020variational,kivva2022identifiability}.
+As another example, consider bivariate isotropic data where one component follows a uniform distribution and the other a t-distribution.
+PCA picks an arbitrary direction as its first principal subspace, whereas DPA with a linear encoder would favour the light-tailed component over the heavy-tailed one.
+This distinction connects to identification results for the latent variables, relevant to causal representation learning \citep{khemakhem2020variational,kivva2022identifiability}.

+DPA can also be applied to the regression setting in which a response variable $Y$ is to be predicted from a predictor $X$.
+Replacing the data $X$ in the encoder objective \eqref{eq:obj_enc} by the response $Y$, while letting the encoder act on the predictor, yields a nonparametric formulation of sufficient dimension reduction in which the embedding $e(X)$ is chosen to minimise the unexplained variability of $Y|e(X)$.
+The DPA setting considered in this paper is the special case $Y=X$.